(a) Basis of preparation

 Any net income in relation to own shares, both dividends received and unrealised losses on own shares are eliminated before stating the profit for the year.

 Dividends paid in respect of these shares are also excluded when determining the retained profit for the year.

 In calculating the basic earnings per share, the exclusion of the income in respect of own shares from the income statement requires the exclusion of treasury shares from the weighted average number of shares.

 When calculating the diluted earnings per share, the number of shares included in the weighted average, reflects the potential issue in respect of the treasury shares.

 Ordinary and preference share capital (including perpetual preferred callable securities) are classified as equity if they are non-redeemable by the shareholder and any dividends are discretionary and coupon payments are recognised as distributions within equity.

 Preference share capital is classified as a liability if it is redeemable on a specific date or at the option of the shareholders or if dividend payments are not discretionary.
 Coupon payments thereon are recognised in the income statement as interest expense.

 Dividends payable to holders of equity instruments are recognised in the period in which they are authorised or approved.
 Interim dividends payable to holders of the Group's ordinary share capital are authorised by the directors of the Parent Company, the final dividend typically requires shareholder approval.

-The following standards, amendments to standards, and interpretations, effective in future accounting periods, which are relevant to the Company, have not been early adopted in these financial statements:
+The following standards, amendments to standards, and interpretations effective in future accounting periods, and which are relevant to the Group, have not been early adopted in these financial statements: